jesseduffield/jesseduffield.github.io/_posts/2022-3-5-Testing-Private-Methods.md

 The prior viewpoint cares a great deal about the 'public interface', but this new viewpoint calls into question what is truly public, and what is truly a unit.
 If you're writing an application (where a binary is run) as opposed to a library (where code is exported for use in other codebases) there is only one truly public interface and that's the interface to the application itself, for example consisting of a user's keypresses and mouse clicks.
 If you wanted to maximise refactor-ability as the prior viewpoint advocates, the best approach is to have every single test open up the application and imitate a user's clicks and keypresses.
 That way there is zero dependence on any internal code, and you can confidently refactor the code without having to rewrite any of the tests.

-Of course, writing tens of thousands of integration tests that virtually imitate a real user is absurd: there are several reasons why an integration-only test suite is problematic:
+Of course, writing tens of thousands of integration tests that virtually imitate a real user is absurd\*: there are several reasons why an integration-only test suite is problematic:

 - it takes too long to run a given test
 - it takes too long to write a given test